adr/madr/docs/decisions/0004-write-own-toc-tool.md

 parent: Decisions
 nav_order: 4
 ---
-# Write own TOC tool
+# Write Own TOC Tool

 ## Context and Problem Statement

 ADRs have to be indexed somehow.
-E.g., for offering a web site showing all ADRs.
+E.g., for offering a website showing all ADRs.

 ## Considered Options

 * Write the own tool `adr-log`
-* Use adr-tools' TOC functionality
+* Use `adr-tools`' TOC functionality

 ## Decision Outcome

 Chosen option: "Write own tool `adr-log`", because

 * we want to have the format `ADR-0001 - Title` in the TOC.
-* adr-tools offers `title` only.
+* `adr-tools` offers `title` only.

-We accept that changing adr-tools would also be possible.
+We accept that changing `adr-tools` would also be possible.
 It is prepared to included header and footer: <https://github.com/npryce/adr-tools/blob/master/tests/generate-contents-with-header-and-footer.sh>.

 ### Positive Consequences